gordonmcvey/warp-core-example-app/README.md

 The provided examples include:

-* `vanilla`: This is a vanilla implementation that doesn't use a DI container at all, and where all dependencies are manually injected.
+* `vanilla`: This is a vanilla implementation that doesn't use a DI container at all; all dependencies are manually injected.
 Should you want to implement DI using some mechanism other than the ones demonstrated in the other examples, this would be a good place to start.
 * `league-container`: Automatic DI managed with the [League DI container](https://container.thephpleague.com/)
 * `php-di:` Automatic DI managed with the [PHP-DI container](https://php-di.org/)
 * `symfony-di`: Automatic DI managed with the [Symfony DI container](https://symfony.com/doc/current/components/dependency_injection.html) component